PROCEDURE TIME: 1 HR

 THE BEST CHEMICAL PEELS IN BELLEVUE AND KIRKLAND AT NORTHWEST FACE & BODY

 The master estheticians at Northwest Face & Body underwent extensive training in chemical peels and professional skincare.
 Pursuing further education in esthetics, our master estheticians learned about the anatomy of the skin and skin conditions.
-They can also perform a wide range of procedures including laser resurfacing, chemical peels, and microneedling.
+They can also perform a wide range of procedures including laser resurfacing, chemical peels, and RF microneedling.

 Northwest Face & Body is located on the shores of Lake Washington in Kirkland.
 With state-of-the-art and private treatment rooms, we provide a friendly and laidback atmosphere.
 Having served patients for over three decades, Northwest Face & Body provides the best chemical peels Bellevue and Kirkland offer.

 To learn more and schedule a consultation, call us at 425-576-1700.
 You can also connect with us online via our contact forms, chat, and Price Simulator™ app.

 This patient wanted to treat a dull skin tone and acne.
 She came to the master estheticians at Northwest Face & Body and underwent the Glow Up Package.
 The Glow Up Package consists of 3 microneedling sessions and 3 chemical peels.
 The patient completed it and saw her skin tone improve and a noticeable reduction in acne breakouts.